tiger-swallowtails-2013/phase-2-guide/projects/survey_system.md

 * Guest may respond to a Survey they have been linked to
 * Surveyor may see individual responses to a survey

 ## Hard Mode Features

 *Hey!
 These are kinda difficult!
-However, we think it's worth trying to achiev at least a few of these on your project.
-They'll seriously push your understanding of how to build webapps in ruby*
+However, we think it's worth trying to achieve at least a few of these on your project.
+They'll seriously push your understanding of how to build webapps in Ruby*

 * Surveyor may email a survey to a Responder
 * Surveyor may create a survey with images for questions